-9.3.10 Node labels
+9.12 Node labels

 You can use labels to organise nodes.
 For example, you can label nodes to mark them as 'under review' or to record additional information that is not normally part of the diagrams, such as ownership, responsibility or physical location.
-Labels are optional, and have no relation to vulnerability assessments.
-You can hide or show labels in the Options panel (section 8.2.2).
+Each label is visually indicated in the diagrams using a colour (to disable this, use the setting in the Settings toolbar.
+Note that these colours have no relation with the colours that are associated with vulnerability levels.